DaiF1/OpenGLGraphics/README.md

 # OpenGLGraphics
-Creation of an Graphics Engine using OpenGL
+Creation of a Graphics Engine using OpenGL